 You should begin your search by asking yourself what activities you do.
 Regular drinking water hoses and kink-free hoses cover the needs of most people who use their RV in the summer.
 Winter users should consider a heated water or freeze protection hose, which is necessary for RV activities in the colder months.

 RV water hoses come in several different lengths.
 The most common lengths are 6, 12, 25, and 50 feet.
 If you’re not sure how long a hose you’ll need, you should purchase a longer one.
 Remember that you should not have to strain the hose to get to the water source.
 Most good hoses are going to have a diameter of 5/8 inch or more.

 Standard garden hoses are lined with materials like rubber and vinyl.
 They’re also usually lined with toxic substances and heavy materials you don’t want to be drinking, so buying a proper drinking water hose is critical for your health.

 Look for white water hoses made with FDA-approved materials.
-They’ll be lead-free and in compliance with safety standards.
+They should be lead-free, BPA-free, and not include any other harmful chemicals or toxins.
 Also, be sure to avoid using your white water hose with grey or black water tanks.

 Flexibility is another vital feature, as sometimes your hose will need to pass through tight corners or curves.
 Having a more flexible hose is beneficial in these situations since a stiff hose restricts water flow.
 Flexible models are also easier to store.
 They should not, however, be so flexible that they collapse.